-Preventing youth violence in Central America
+SICA: Preventing youth violence in Central America (completed)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Central America: Guatemala, Honduras, El Salvador, Nicaragua
+Countries: Central America: Guatemala, Honduras, El Salvador

-Overall term: 2009 to 2018
+Overall term: 2009 to 2019

-'Miles de Manos', an educational approach to violence prevention in schools, was initially tested with positive results in pilot schools in each partner country.
-It began by training teachers, Ministry of Education staff and parents for the pilot measures.
-Visible physical violence between young people in schools was reduced by 20 per cent over a period of six months.
-Communication between teachers and students improved, and learning and behavioural problems were increasingly solved in a spirit of partnership.
-In 2014, 'Miles de Manos' was introduced in 200 schools and school networks with support from the ministries of education in Guatemala, Honduras and El Salvador.
-In Nicaragua, three pilot schools have introduced the approach so far.
-Support committees in the countries are promoting the implementation and introduction of 'Miles de Manos in another 600 schools and school networks.
+Miles de Manos, an educational approach to violence prevention in schools, was initially tested with positive results in pilot schools of education ministries in each partner country.
+Visible physical violence between young people in these schools was reduced by 20 per cent over a period of six months.
+Communication between teachers and students improved, and learning and behavioural issues were increasingly solved in a spirit of partnership.
+Between 2014 and 2016, the education ministries in Guatemala, Honduras and El Salvador introduced Miles de Manos in another 600 schools and school networks.
 A total of 9,000 teachers took part in the training, and some 120,000 students are participating.